lexa-diky/ktor-incontrol/README.md

 ```
 That's all, you are ready to go

+## Handler Functions
+### Parameters
+There are 4 types of handler parameters supported at he monent
+1. Path - parameters are marked with @Path annotation
+2. Query - parameters are marked with @Path annotations
+3. Body - parameter is either named 'body' or marked with @Body
+4. Dependency (non request parameters) - parameters marked with @Dependency

+Body and Dependency parameters can be any non-nullable and non-optional type, while
+Path and Query can be nullable and/or nullable but support only Int, Double, Boolean and String parameters.

 ## Advanced Features
 ### DI container integration
 You can inject any object into handler method.